Contact Information Donna Humes, Administrative Assistant to the School Board firstname.lastname@example.org

 Here is a copy of the PowerPoint presentation Dr. Seger and her staff presented at the Budget Work Session - 2014 Budget Work Session.

-The Annual Instructional Work Session scheduled for Monday, September 16, 2013 was cancelled as the district waited to receive ISTEP+ test data from the state.
-The district received the information and the Instruction Work Session will now be held on Monday, November 11, 2013 at 7:30 p.m. in the boardroom at the Educational Services Center.
-During the Instruction Work Session, members of the Penn-Harris-Madison Learning Division comprised of Dr. Kay Antonelli, assistant superintendent, Mrs. Heather Short, director of professional development and student learning, Mrs. Janet Scott, director of grants and special projects, and Mrs. Carolyn Palonis, administrative assistant, will present a detailed review of the student achievement data for the 2012-2013 school year.
-The presentation will include a review of primary assessments such as DIBELS [Dynamic Indicators of Basic Early Literacy Skills], MAP [Measures of Academic Progress], ISTEP+ [Indiana Statewide Testing of Educational Progress Plus] results, high school assessments such as ACT [American College Testing], SAT [Scholastic Aptitude Test], ECA [End of Course Assessment], federal and state measures, and other assessments used throughout the P-H-M district.
-The public is invited to attend the annual Instruction Work Session.
+P-H-M's annual Instructional Work Session was held on Monday, November 11, 2013 at 7:30 p.m. in the boardroom at the Educational Services Center.
+During the Instructional Work Session, members of Penn-Harris-Madison's Learning Division comprised of Dr. Kay Antonelli, assistant superintendent, Mrs. Heather Short, director of professional development and student learning, Mrs. Janet Scott, director of grants and special projects, and Mrs. Carolyn Palonis, administrative assistant, presented a detailed review of student achievement data for the 2012-2013 school year.
+The presentation included a review of primary assessments such as DIBELS [Dynamic Indicators of Basic Early Literacy Skills], IREAD-3 [Indiana Reading Evaluation and Determination], ISTEP+ [Indiana Statewide Testing of Educational Progress Plus] results, high school assessments such as ACT [American College Testing], SAT [Scholastic Aptitude Test], ECA [End of Course Assessment], federal and state measures, and other assessments used throughout the P-H-M district.

-Here is a copy of last year's Executive Summary of the Annual Student Achievement Report for 2011-2012.
-A copy of this year's Executive Summary will be posted following the November 11 meeting.
+Here is a copy of the Annual Student Achievement Report for 2012-2013.